jxph025319/edx-documentation/en_us/shared/video/create_transcript.rst

   .. note::
     Historically, some courses used .sjson files for video transcripts.
-Use of .sjson files is no longer recommended; however, if transcripts in your course use this format, see :ref:`Steps for sjson files`.
+Use of .sjson files is no longer recommended.
+However, if transcripts in your course use this format, see :ref:`Steps for sjson files`.

 .. include:: ../../../links/links.rst